-- Potatoes: Use red potatoes, cut into quarters.
+- Potatoes: Use small red potatoes, cut into quarters.

-- Beef Broth: This really deepens the flavor!
+- Beef Broth: This really deepens the beefy flavor!

 - Vegetables: Add sliced carrots, celery, and diced onion.

-- Flour: Use flour to brown the meat.
+- Flour: Use all-purpose flour while browning the meat.

 - Onion Soup Mix: This is a mix of things like onion, paprika, and other seasonings.
 It’s a quick way to get that perfect flavor.